HDR-Development/HDR-Releases/README.md

  ### What's the difference between this and the other download page?

 The other repository is dedicated to the [experimental nightly builds](https://github.com/HDR-Development/HDR-Nightlies).
-If all you intend to do is play the normal release like most users, you're already in the right place and should go to the [release page here](https://github.com/HDR-Development/HDR-Releases/releases) to download the HDR installer.
+If all you intend to do is play the normal release like most users, you're already in the right place and should go to the [release page here](https://github.com/HDR-Development/HDR-Releases/releases) to download the latest stable version of HDR.
 If you want to playtest our latest changes, feel free to install the nightly and report any issues you have with it via GitHub issues on the main repository [(HewDraw-Remix.)](https://github.com/HDR-Development/HewDraw-Remix)

 If you happen to be interested in contributing to the project, check out our Wiki's [developer environment setup page](https://github.com/HDR-Development/HewDraw-Remix/wiki/The-Environment) to get started.
 More information on how to contribute can be found in the Discord in the #dev-general channel pins.